 Offered: Fall, Spring, Summer.

-ANTH 206 - Oral Traditions (4)

-Various forms of spoken traditions are studied as cultural manifestations.
-These include myths, legends, folktales, parables, poetry, riddles, and games.

-Offered: As needed.

-ANTH 214 - Indigenous Cultures in the Amazonian Environment (4)

-Students will explore the myth and reality of Amazonia, focusing on surviving native peoples, their perspectives on life, intimate knowledge of the rainforest environment and critical problems threatening their survival.

-Offered: Alternate years.

 ANTH 233W - Methods in Anthropology (4)

 Students are introduced to multiple qualitative and quantitative methods for data collection and analysis, and instruction on spoken and written communication, with emphasis on ethnographic and observed data.
 This is a Writing in the Discipline (WID) course.